 TEC's tutors are all experienced in the creation and auditing of FAIRs with many years’ experience in the aerospace industry.

 The ‘hands-on’ FAIR workshops require that the organization make available several FAIRs for the class to audit.
 Wherever possible the FAIRs should include the organization’s own and FAIRs received from their suppliers.

 Who should attend

-This practical and interactive 2-day 'hands-on' training session and workshop is intended for a broad audience of quality engineers, quality professionals, inspectors, manufacturing engineers/managers, internal auditors and other staff who have to undertake and document a FAIR (First Article Inspection Report) in conformance with AS9102:2014 - including customer-specific requirements.
+This practical and interactive 2-day 'hands-on' training session and workshop is intended for a broad audience of quality engineers, quality professionals, inspectors, manufacturing engineers/managers, internal auditors and other staff who have to undertake and document a FAIR (First Article Inspection Report) in conformance with AS9102:2014 (BS EN 999102:2015) - including _customer-specific requirement_s.

 - be better equipped to undertake and document first article inspection

 - be able to undertake in-depth audits of the FAIR process